XRoemer/Alternative-BirdNet-Viewer/README.md

-# Alternative-BirdNet-Viewer
+# Compare BirdNet Detections
-show and compare bird detections of the BirdNet-Analyzer
+simple and quick comparisons between bird detections of the BirdNet-Analyzer with different settings

 tested on win11 and python 3.11